-The directory connects broadcast, print and radio producers with commentators who have expertise on a wide range of topics and come from diverse backgrounds.
+The directory connects broadcast, print and radio producers with commentators who come from diverse backgrounds and have expertise on a wide range of topics.

 *For media organisations wishing to access the directory, we offer a range of pricing packages.
 Please contact us at firstname.lastname@example.org to put together a package that best suits your needs.

 Apply to be a Media Diversified expert by filling in this quick online form